eperlada/RiotResponsesBot/README.md

 ## Setup
 A MySQL database is required to run this bot.

-PRAW is required to run this bot.
-Install it using:
+PRAW and mysql-connector are required to run this bot.
+Install them using:

 ```
 $ pip install praw
+$ pip install mysql-connector
 ```

 To run this project, place all files (reddit_bot.py, database.py, config.ini) into one directory.